-It is very difficult to answer this question, well at least now.
+It is very difficult to answer this question, well at least right now.
 Let’s check what each of three offers.

 |Crypto-Collateralized||Yes||Can withstand but not fully||No|

-So it is evident that there is not a single one which fulfills all the required criteria.
+So it is evident that there is not a single one that fulfills all the required criteria.
 There is a trade-off involved in each of them.
 We need to observe more which type turns out to be better than the other two practically.

 Features of an Ideal Stablecoin

 The three types show the pros and cons they offer, and therefore it all depends on for what purpose you want to use that stablecoin for, specifically the market or scenario matters the most.